 Our top priority at Holiday Valley is the health and safety of our staff and our guests.
 Holiday Valley is committed to cleanliness, safety and health.

-All guests and employees must wear masks or face coverings whenever they are directly interacting or unable to maintain at least six feet of social distance.
+All guests and employees must wear masks or face coverings at all times, unless while eating or drinking while seated or while skiing/snowboarding down the slope.
 Please stay six feet away from others whenever possible and wash your hands frequently.

 Holiday Valley's Pledge